seuros/epdiy-esp-idf-6/doc/source/getting_started.rst

 The VCOM value is usually between -1V and -3V.

+For the v6 board, you can enter the desired VCOM value in :code:`make menuconfig`.
+No interaction is required.

-To tune the controller output voltage, use the trimmer marked :code:`RV1`.
+For the older models, use the trimmer marked :code:`RV1`.
 You can measure the VCOM on the VCOM test pad (if your board has one) or directly at the amplifier: